anyfiddle/sysbox-pods-preview/README.md

 This will cause K8s to run the sysbox installation daemonset on all nodes labeled with "sysbox-deploy" in the prior step.
-The daemonset will "drop" Sysbox into the node and configure CRI-O appropriately.
-Once it does this the daemonset will remain idle until deleted.
+The daemonset will "drop" Sysbox into the node and configure CRI-O appropriately (takes a few seconds).
+After this the daemonset will remain idle until deleted.

 Be sure to apply the `sysbox-rbac.yaml` before the `sysbox-deploy-k8s.yaml`, as otherwise K8s won't schedule the daemonset.